 Microeconomics underpins the use of 'macroeconomic analysis, the study of which follows later in the course.
-This chapter will analyse how the market mechanism, which relies heavily on changes in prices, is able to determine the types of goods and services that are produced, how those products are produced and ultimately how scarce resources are allocated.
+By the end of the chapter, we will see how the market is the primary mechanism that our economy utilises to answer the three key questions of what to produce, how to produce and for whom to produce.
+It therefore has a huge influence on how scarce resources are allocated.